5 Financial Silver Linings Seniors Have to Look Forward to in 2023

 Decrease in Medicare Premiums and Deductibles

-The Centers for Medicare & Medicaid Services (CMS) state that the standard monthly Part B premium for 2023 will reduce by $5.20.
+The Centers for Medicare & Medicaid Services (CMS) stated that the standard monthly Part B premium for 2023 had been reduced by $5.20.
 This brings the premium to $164.90, down from $170.10 in 2022.
-This means that Medicare beneficiaries will have more money to allocate to other expenses.

 Required Minimum Distribution Age May Increase